-A nomination packet must be submitted to the central office of the Society via the online submission portal.
+A nomination packet addressing the below criteria must be submitted to the central office of the Society via the online submission portal.
 Each section has a review panel that will review all applications submitted to that specific section.
 Upon recommendation by the Fellows Review Panel, fellow status may be awarded by the board of directors of the Society.